Atomistica/user-gfmd/README.md

 kspace package of LAMMPS to be included.

 You should also append 'user-gfmd' to the 'PACKUSER' variable in the file of src/Makefile before invoke `make yes-user`.
-Note that `make yes-user-gmfd` does not work if used with the USER-CUDA package.
+Note that `make yes-user-gfmd` does not work if used with the USER-CUDA package.
 If used with USER-CUDA, go into the USER-GFMD directory and execute `sh Install.sh 1` manually.